Petar Kosić: Biography

-He was born on 13 May 1881 in the village of Bujačić near Valjevo, to father Vićentije, a farmer, and mother Milenija.
+He was born on 13 May 1881 in the village of Bujačić near Valjevo, Principality of Serbia, to father Vićentije, a farmer, and mother Milenija.
 After graduating from high school in Valjevo, he joined the army in 1898, as a cadet of the 31st class of the Artillery School of the Military Academy.
 Upon graduation, he was promoted to the rank of artillery lieutenant.
 He continued his education as a cadet of the 14th grade of the higher school of the Military Academy, which he finished in 1906.
 He served his internship in France and Germany until 1908.

 In 1920, he married Olga, the daughter of Professor Stevan Lovčević, the director of the grammar school, the head of the Ministry of Education and the king's teacher.
 His godparents at the wedding were General Milan Pešić and Pavle Matić, a merchant.
 Olga and Petar had no children.

 Active service

 After completing his schooling, he was first appointed a sergeant in the 8th Infantry Regiment on October 10, 1906, and in less than a month, on November 7, 1906, he was transferred to the position of sergeant in the Infantry NCO School.
 From March 30, 1907, he was the commander of the 4th company of the 3rd battalion of the 2nd infantry regiment, and from November 16, 1908, he was the commander of the 3rd company of the 2nd battalion of the 16th infantry regiment.
 He held this position until the beginning of the Balkan Wars.
 In the Balkan wars, he was the commander of the railway stations in Priboj, Pirot and Vranje, then the adjutant of the commander of the Second Army and the adjutant in the headquarters of the Macedonian-Kosovo troops.
 In the First World War (1914–1918), he was appointed assistant chief of staff of the Bitola Division of the 1st Call.
 After that, he was appointed as a clerk in the headquarters of the Second Army, and on 8 September 1914, after the failure at Bitka kod Čevrntije (Battle near Čevrntije), he was appointed chief of staff of the Timok Division of the 1st Call.
 In that capacity, he welcomed the end of the war.